 When to use MySudo

 One of my personal favorite ways to use a Sudo profile is for signing up for a service or product.
 This includes anything from creating a classified ad for selling a couch, to purchasing concert tickets, or signing up for rewards at your favorite restaurants.
 A Sudo profile can be used to accomplish these tasks without giving away personal information.
 The best part?
-When you’re done with that activity or decide to not use that Sudo anymore, you can easily delete the profile.
+When you’re done with that activity or decide to not use that Sudo anymore, you can easily mute or delete the Sudo*.

 2. Social Media